Pablommr/zabbix/README.md

-# zabbix
+# Zabbix
-Some Zabbix architecture
+Zabbix in Docker and Kubernetes